 - SDL often occurs with the help of teachers, mentors, resources, and peers.

-- Requires the learner to be able to access and select appropriate learning.
+- Requires the learner to be able to access and select appropriate learning programs.

 - The learner exercises control over all learning decisions.

-Developed by John Dewey in 1897, project based learning theory holds that learners acquire deeper knowledge through active exploration of real-world problems.
+Developed by John Dewey in 1897, project based learning theory holds that learners acquire the skills needed for deeper knowledge through active exploration of real-world problems.
 Dewey called this principle “learning by doing.”

 - PBL requires learners to solicit feedback and continually review results.
-This iterative process is believed to increase the possibility of long-term retention of skills and knowledge.
+This iterative process is believed to increase the possibility of long-term retention of a new skill and knowledge.

-- It requires the use of diverse skills, including inquiry, critical thinking, problem solving, collaboration, and communication.
+- It requires the use of diverse skills, including inquiry, , problem solving, collaboration, and communication.

 Developed by Reg Revans in 1982, action learning is an approach to problem solving that involves taking action and reflecting on the results.